-The code and instructions for making a level crossing for one or more tracks.
-It has four gates and flashing lights.
+The code and instructions for making a level crossing for 1 to 3 tracks.
+It has four gates and flashing lights with provisions to add lights on the gates and warning bells.

 Grade Crossing And Other Layout Animation Video Tutorials